-In Figure 1 we plot an image showing what sites 140 VPs reach over 1 week in the 2015 dataset, and also zoom in on the upper left corner for detail.
-Each row is a VP, and each column is a 40-minute period, with the color indicating the currently active catchment (or white if no reply).
+Figure 1 is a timeseries showing which sites 140 VPs reach over 1 week in the 2015 dataset.
+Each row is a VP, and each column is a 40-minute period, and color indicates the currently active catchment (or white if no reply).
+Figure 1b zooms in on the top left 50 VPs for 20 hours.
 We see similar results for other letters, and for other datasets.